-A Little Majesty on a Zagora Desert Trip — Two Days
+A Little Majesty on a Zagora Desert Trip — two days/ one night

 Desert Majesty has designed an incredible two-day Zagora desert tour that takes in this wonderful town in the Dra’a River valley in southeastern Morocco, the mountain beside it and from which its name derives — and the mighty Sahara Desert.